wilsonmar/Selenium/README.md

 ### Selenium IDE

-Selenium IDE is a Firefox extension to record and playback Selenium scripts.
+Selenium IDE is a Firefox internt browser extension to record and playback Selenium scripts.

 ### Selenium Grid